 the requirements of that business for employees to carry out work of a particular kind, or for employees to carry out work of a particular kind in the place where the employee was employed, have ceased or diminished or are expected to do so

 ERA 1996, ss 98, 139

 Situations in which the above circumstances arise are generally referred to as ‘genuine redundancy situations’.
-A genuine redundancy situation arises where an employer’s business closes down in its entirety or at one particular workplace, or where an employer cuts his workforce in a particular area of work by a significant number.
+A genuine redundancy situation arises where an employer’s business closes down in its entirety or at one particular workplace, or where an employer cuts its workforce in a particular area of work by a significant number.
 For example, if there are 100 production workers in an employer’s factory and a decision is taken that only 50 are now required, this will clearly give rise to a genuine redundancy situation in which 50 posts are potentially redundant.

-However, where, the employer’s business is reorganised but carries on after the reorganisation without any significant change in the number of employees, it may be more difficult to determine whether a redundancy situation has arisen.
+However, where the employer’s business is reorganised but carries on after the reorganisation without any significant change in the number of employees, it may be more difficult to determine whether a redundancy situation has arisen.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.